Contraception Counseling in Grand Rapids, MI

 Today, there are many options as it relates to birth control.
-To select the one that is best suited to your needs, and those of your partner, you should consult with your physician at Grand Rapids OBGYN.
+To select the one that is best suited to your needs, and those of your partner, you should consult with your gynecologist at Grand Rapids OB/GYN.

-Our board certified OBGYNs specialize in providing contraception counselling for women in Grand Rapids.
-Learn more about the different types of birth control and call our office at (616) 247-1700 to schedule your appointment today.
+Our board certified OB/GYNs specialize in providing contraception counseling for women in Grand Rapids.
+Learn more about the different types of birth control and call our OB/GYN office at (616) 247-1700 to schedule your appointment today.

 Birth Control Pills

 Birth control pills are a form of oral contraception that generally contain two hormones, estrogen and progestin, and are taken daily to prevent a woman’s ovaries from releasing eggs.
 They also help to prevent pregnancy by causing the cervical mucus to thicken, which blocks sperm from fertilizing an egg.
 Birth Control pills are safe, effective, and convenient, though they may be less effective for women who are overweight.
 Additionally, vomiting and/or diarrhea may keep the pill from working properly to prevent pregnancy.
 If a woman is concerned about this, a backup method of birth control should be used.

 An IUD is a contraceptive device that delivers small amounts of hormone directly to the uterus.
 It is a form of birth control that remains in the uterus and can last for up to 5 years.
 It is a small, T-shaped, plastic device that is both soft and flexible, and is put into place by a gynecologist during a visit to your OB/GYN.
 An IUD works through several different actions that include thickening the cervical mucus to prevent sperm from entering the uterus, inhibiting the sperm from reaching or fertilizing an egg, and making the lining of the uterus thin.
 While they are 99% effective with regards to birth control, a gynecologist can remove the device if a patient is looking to become pregnant immediately.